Building Muscles: How Much Protein Should You Have

 Protein powders are concentrated proteins that have been isolated from an animal or plant source.
 They are recommended when dietary sources of protein fall short of your requirements.

-For muscle gain, investing in whey protein for a post-workout meal may be recommended, but should be taken only under expert supervision in case of underlying health conditions.
+When thinking of protein for muscle gain, investing in whey protein for a post-workout meal may be recommended, but should be taken only under expert supervision in case of underlying health conditions.

 The benefits of eating adequate protein are innumerable, and including sufficient amounts in your daily diet would ensure overall health apart from building strong muscles.